 Lessons Learned (ONLINE alternate)

 Following the restoration of flows to the Heritage Reach, diverse native taxa quickly returned to the reach.
 Managers suspect that the reach was particularly attractive habitat for native species because rewatering occurred in a drought year, and nearby riparian habitat is sparse.
 Although some revegetation efforts have been made in the reach (approximately 30 individual plants were planted by Harris Environmental, a biological consulting group, under contract with Tucson Water), vegetation communities along the river are still primarily composed of species that disperse readily.
-Nonnative vegetation including Tamarix spp., bermuda grass, buffelgrass (Cenchrus ciliaris), and Johnson grass (Sorghum halepense), and nonnative aquatic species including western mosquitofish (Gambusia affinis) and american bullfrog (Lithobates catesbeinas) pose ongoing management challenges in the Heritage Reach.
+Nonnative vegetation including Tamarix spp., bermuda grass, buffelgrass (Cenchrus ciliaris), and Johnson grass (Sorghum halepense), and nonnative aquatic species including western mosquitofish (Gambusia affinis) and American bullfrog (Lithobates catesbeinas) pose ongoing management challenges in the Heritage Reach.

 Managers of the Heritage Project found that inclusion of the public was integral to its success.
 Tucson Water hosted public hearings and met with private landowners to conduct water quality surveys in order to address concerns about the water’s safety and increase awareness of the project.
 Efforts to increase public engagement in the Heritage Project increased after a large turnout at the rewatering ceremony.
 Social media has since played an important role in facilitating public participation.
 Now, volunteer efforts to clean up the basin and remove invasive species occur commonly under the facilitation of local conservation groups.